hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 ### Managing Resource Running State

-Certain AWS components allow the ability to start/stop or enable/disable the resource within the API.
-Some examples of these include:
+The AWS API provides the ability to start, stop, enable, or disable some AWS components.
+Some examples include:

 * Batch Job Queues
 * CloudFront Distributions
 * RDS DB Event Subscriptions

-It is recommended that this ability be implemented within the parent Terraform resource instead of creating a separate resource.
-Trying to manage updates that require the resource to be in a specific running state becomes impractical for operators to manage within a Terraform configuration.
-This is generally a consistency and future-proofing design decision, even if there is no problematic resource update use case within the current API.
+In this situation, provider developers should implement this ability within the resource instead of creating a separate resource.
+Since a practitioner cannot practically manage interaction with a resource's states in Terraform's declarative configuration, developers should implement the state management in the resource.
+This design provides consistency and future-proofing even where updating a resource in the current API is not problematic.

 ### Task Execution and Waiter Resources

-Certain AWS functionality operates with the execution of individual tasks or external validation processes that have a completion status.
-Some examples of these include:
+Some AWS operations are asynchronous.
+Terraform requests that AWS perform a task.
+Initially, AWS only notifies Terraform that it received the request.
+Terraform then requests the status while awaiting completion.
+Examples of this include:

 * ACM Certificate validation
 * EC2 AMI copying
 * RDS DB Cluster Snapshot management

-The general expectation in these cases is that the AWS service APIs provide sufficient lifecycle management to start the execution/validation and read the status of that operation.
-At the end of the operation, the result may be something that can be fully managed on its own with update and delete support (e.g. with EC2 AMI copying, a copy of the AMI is a manageable AMI).
-In these cases, the preference is to create a separate Terraform resource, rather than implement the functionality within the parent Terraform resource.
-This recommendation is even at the expense of duplicated resource and schema handling.
+In this situation, provider developers should create a separate resource representing the task, assuming that the AWS service API provides operations to start the task and read its status.
+Adding the task functionality to the parent resource muddies its infrastructure-management purpose.
+The maintainers prefer this approach even though there is some duplication of an existing resource.
+For example, the provider has a resource for copying an EC2 AMI in addition to the EC2 AMI resource itself.
+This modularity allows practitioners to manage the result of the task resource with another resource.

-One related consideration is the ability to manage the running state of a resource (e.g. start/stop it).
-See the [Managing Resource Running State section](#managing-resource-running-state) for specific details.
+For a related consideration, see the [Managing Resource Running State section](#managing-resource-running-state).

 ## Other Considerations